DonatLuffy/AI_phase1/README.md

 # AI_phase1

-This is my porject on artificial intelligence
+This is my porject about artificial intelligence